facebookresearch/muavic/README.md

 # Models

-In the following table, we provide all AV-HuBERT trained models mentioned in our paper:
+In the following table, we provide all end-to-end trained models mentioned in our paper:

 <table align="center">